rcliao/ngConf-2017-notes/thoughts.md

 use Angular more on my free time.
 This makes me scared to push it to production as I will need to teach/mentor other developers to pick up knowledge.
 I don't think I have enough time and resouce to do that.

+## Future maintainence

+Assuming moving with Angular, my next concern is how we maintain application modules.
+In my work, it's very common to reuse components in between applications.
+This leads to the direction that we need a way to define common components that is reusable and sharable between applications while keeping up the speed of feature development.

+The biggest challenge of the existing workflow is to define common elements and maintain such elements.
+For most of time, developers cant maintain this element.
+Due to that even reusing same element, UI/UX designer still would like to tweak this element on one place but not the other, which makes developer to just copy and paste the element with new tweak.
+Thus, leading to duplication of elements and higher maintainence cost.

+Continuing Angular or what not, I need to define this workflow to create and maintain the common elements (like custom modal, custom file uploader ... etc.).

+Angular seems to have ngModule so that it's easier to split code and reuse.
+However, I'll need to figure out a guidelines for modules.